turnkey-commerce/culbertsonexchange-blog/content/posts/2024-01-26-painting-sneakers-starry-night.md

 top layer that was at a reduced opacity to allow the background patterns of the shoe stitching to show through.

-### Sirius and the Land (inner side)
+### Venus and the Land (inner side)

-This side will feature the bright star Sirius as well as some of the elements of the land including the clouds, mountains, and the village church.
+This side will feature the bright star Venus as well as some of the elements of the land including the clouds, mountains, and the village church.

 ![Starry Night Inner Design](/images/starry-night-inner-design.jpg "Starry Night Inner Design")